anniejhwang/anniejhwang/README.md

 # 🌱 Hi, my name is Annie! 🌱
 > *Today's good mood is sponsored by coffee ☕️*

-Hello everyone!
-My name is Annie and I'm a full-stack software engineer.
-I received my BS in therapeutic recreation where I learned the importance of using recreational activities to improve the quality of life for individuals.
-During my studies, I've researched how technology could be used to enhance therapeutic experiences and create innovative solutions for clients.
-I was fascinated by the potential technology had to develop unique interventions, and decided to change my career from therapeutic recreation to being a full-stack software engineer.
-Now, I combine both my knowledge in software engineering and therapeutic recreation by integrating technology to create meaningful and impactful experiences to improve the lives of those around me.
+Hello everyone, I'm Annie, a junior software engineer with a unique background in therapeutic recreation and hospitality.
+With a strong passion for technology and a genuine commitment to improving people's lives, I bring a diverse skill set and a fresh perspective to the world of software development.
+My experience in therapeutic recreation has taught me the importance of creating inclusive and user-friendly experiences, while my background in hospitality has honed my communication and problem-solving abilities.
+As a junior software engineer, I'm eager to leverage my technical skills and my understanding of user needs to develop innovative solutions that enhance the quality of life for individuals and make a positive impact in the digital realm.
+I'm excited to contribute my creativity, adaptability, and dedication to collaborative software development projects.
+Feel free to connect with me, and explore how we can create meaningful and transformative experiences together!

 A bit more about me...
 ---